top of page

 Your "softness" is not why your reactive dog keeps reacting!

-We hear this a lot, "you need to have confident energy or your dog will pick up on it and that's why they are reacting!"
+We hear this a lot, "you need to be confident or your dog will pick up on it and that's why they are reacting!"

 This common saying shifts the blame on the "energy" of the owners.
 Since energy is so abstract, many owners then become very discouraged and just resign to "it's because of the way l am that my dog acts like this.
 But since l can't change it, l will just have to live with it."